asif31iqbal/quora-insincere-identification/README.md

 - Download the Kaggle competitions files by invoking `kaggle competitions download quora-insincere-questions-classification`
 - For our purposes, we only need 3 files out of the downloaded files.
 Unzip the files and copy `train.csv`, `test.csv` and `glove.840B.300d.txt`.
 Copy these 3 files right under the `data` directory.

-That's it.
+That's it!!
 You are all set.
 At this point just run `jupyter notebook`, open the `quora_project.ipynb` file and run step by step or whatever way you want.